 Capsized commercial fishing boat off Bodega Bay coast identified as Fort Bragg-based Miss Hailee

-The U.S. Coast Guard has suspended its nearly day-long search for a man who went missing after a fishing boat capsized off the Sonoma Coast and is now presumed dead.
+The Coast Guard has suspended its search for a man who went missing and is now presumed dead after a fishing boat capsized off the Sonoma Coast.

 The 54-foot commercial fishing boat, Miss Hailee, capsized Saturday evening about 30 miles northwest of Bodega Bay, sending four people into the ocean.

 The Coast Guard rescued three people Saturday night and continued to search for one man, whom officials declined to identify, into Sunday morning.

 However, that search was suspended Sunday afternoon, Coast Guard Lt. j.g.
 Chris Greenwood said in a phone interview.

 During the 16-hour search, crews covered 386 square miles, according to a Coast Guard news release.

 “The decision to suspend a search is extremely difficult, and our thoughts are with the missing man and his family at this time,” Capt.
 Marie Byrd, the Coast Guard Sector San Francisco commander, said in the news release.